-Movies and Moving-On??- Life post love failure in movies(Valentine’s Series)
+Movies and Moving-On??- Life post love failure in movies

-Queen(Hindi, 2014) is one brilliant woman-centric film which has a leading lady who is not someone who goes on to win an Olympic medal or create history (which is what most women-centric movies are about).
-Rani is just an ordinary girl with no big dreams who gets rejected by her fiance out of blue on her wedding eve.
+Vikas Behl’s directorial Queen is a brilliant woman-centric movie whose female protagonist, Rani, is not someone who goes on to win an Olympic medal or create history (which is what most women-centric movies today is about).
+Rani is just an ordinary girl with no big dreams, and she gets rejected by her fiancé out of nowhere on her wedding eve.

-However, I somewhere believe that Hollywood movies have done a better job in comforting the broken hearts.
+However, I somewhere believe that Hollywood movies have done a better job in comforting broken hearts.
 Remember 500 Days of Summer (2009)?
-When with that ‘someone special’ we feel like everything is perfect, while all this time it wasn’t.
-With the progress of the film, you see Tom, the male lead, evolving as a mature young man who turns this miserable point in his life to build himself a career in architecture.
-He now respects Summer’s decision and is very happy for her.
-Above all, the film concludes with the best hint ever- after Summer there is always Autumn!!!
+When with that ‘someone special’ we feel like everything is perfect, while it wasn’t, all this time.
+As the movie progresses, you see Tom, the male lead, evolving as a mature young man who turns this miserable point in his life to build himself a career in architecture.
+He now respects Summer’s decision to leave him and is very happy for her.
+Above all, the film concludes with the best hint ever- after Summer there is always Autumn!